monkybrain/giterature/README.md

 # giterature #

-for giterate authors

 Harness the power and beauty of github to publish, document and maintain your work.

-I'm trying out the principles [here](https://github.com/monkybrain/literature).
+Trying out the principles [here](https://github.com/monkybrain/literature).

 ### dogma / manifesto ###